 CNC machines can perform tasks quickly and with a high level of accuracy, which helps minimize errors and reduce waste.
 Because CNC machines are automated, they can run for extended periods without needing to be stopped or restarted.
 Production can be carried out more efficiently and with less downtime.

 CNC machines are also able to perform multiple operations at the same time, which further increases efficiency.
 For example, a CNC machine may be able to drill, mill, and cut a part in a single operation, which would require multiple machines or setups if done manually.
-It will save time and reduces the risk of errors and inaccuracies that can occur when multiple setups are required.
+By eliminating the need for multiple setups, CNC machining can save time and minimize the chances of errors and inaccuracies, making it a reliable and efficient manufacturing process.

 Another way in which CNC machining increases efficiency is through the use of CAD/CAM software.
 This software allows manufacturers to design parts and create optimized toolpaths for the specific machine.
 The software can automatically generate the code needed to run the machine, eliminating the need for manual programming and reducing the risk of errors.